SalvatorePreviti/roaring-node/README.md

 # roaring

-Port of Roaring Bitmaps for NodeJS as a native addon.
+Port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon.
+It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.